-Abu-Alam is an associate editor of the Lithosphere journal, information officer, and a member of the Geological Society of Africa’s council.
+Abu-Alam is a section editor of the Lithosphere journal, information officer, and a member of the Geological Society of Africa’s council.

 My research focuses on the coupling between magmatic and metamorphic processes, fluid-rock interaction and evolution of Earth lithosphere using petrology and geochemistry.
 My key strengths are the analysis and interpretation of geological, petrographical, geochemical and mineralogical data, and integration this data in geodynamic models. ….
 Read more

 My beliefs are that teaching at universities and colleges should provide professional training for high-level jobs, as well as the education necessary for the development of the personality.
 Universities have to provide the new knowledge and skills needed to meet the challenges of sustainable development in a community, in raising public awareness and providing preconditions for informed decision-making. ……..
 Read more